Elite Watch Collecting Is Back—and We’re Thrilled

 As much as I sincerely enjoy seeing new people—and especially young people—entering the world of watches, I miss the 1980s, ’90s, and early 2000s when there were so few of us, when it was a cozier scene glued together by common interest and a hunger to learn.
 In fact, watch collecting was downright uncool back in the day, truly a nerdy passion and nothing to brag about to friends, let alone to fans from the red carpet.

 This is precisely what I found so compelling about this most impressive watch auction season: You really had to know your stuff to make sense of just about every lot.
-I didn’t see hype watches, or lots we in the office would track cynically to see how much some newcomer might overpay for it.
+I didn’t see hype watches, or lots to track cynically to see how much some newcomer might overpay for it.
 Indeed, collectors paid a lot for the watches that sold last weekend, but they did so from a place of recognizing rarity, value, and beauty—that is to say, from a place of scholarship.

-I’m all for inclusivity in the high-end watch space, truly, but going forward I hope that newcomers will exhibit a humble desire to learn and a patience to develop their tastes.
-No one needs to see yet another famous dude flash a Cartier Crash or whatever buzz-watch made of ”unobtanium” is “hot” at the moment.
+I’m all for inclusivity, truly, but going forward I hope that newcomers will exhibit a humble desire to learn and a patience to develop their tastes.
+No one needs to see yet another famous dude flash a Cartier Crash or whatever “buzz-watch” made of ”unobtanium” is “hot” at the moment.
 And while we’re on the topic, last summer I explained how Tom Brady wrecked the Cartier Crash, in case you’re interested in more of my low-brow elitist ramblings.

 Best of Robb Report